 What is Yoga Really?

-about what Yoga is, the very basic definition of Yoga, during my teacher training 10 (yikes!) years ago:
+Here's a little excerpt from an article I wrote about about what Yoga is, the very basic definition of Yoga, during my teacher training 10 (yikes!) years ago:

 Yoga dates back to prehistory in India- evidence of yoga practice has been found as far back as 2000 to 4000 BC in the Indus Valley civilization.
 Yoga was originally referenced in the Vedas, the most ancient scripture known.
 It was further outlined several thousand years later by an Indian philosopher named Patanjali, who codified the spiritual path of yoga into a manual called the Yoga Sutras, which outlined the yoga way of life to help humankind.
+Yoga is something I haven't posted much about, despite being a yoga teacher.
+Coping daily with a chronic illness has left me feel quite alienated from my own practice, although yoga can be a valuable tool for maintaining balance and healing.
+I've recently been working toward reconnecting to my yoga and rebuilding a practice, and I will hopefully be able to share some of my experiences here on my blog.

 The Sanskrit word "yoga" means “to yoke”, “harmony”, or “union” between the body and mind or between the individual soul and the eternal source of all, the Universal Soul.
 Traced back to a divine source, yoga has traditionally been a sacred and often carefully-kept secret.

-, which is a step-by-step guide for "right living", a plan to guide us from action to knowledge to liberation.
+Yoga encompasses physical movement, breathing, meditation, and other practices.
+These practices make up the Eight Limbs of Ashtanga Yoga or the Eight-Limb Path of Yoga, which is a step-by-step guide for "right living", a plan to guide us from action to knowledge to liberation.
 A blend of philosophy and science, the practice of yoga is intended to purify the body and obtain a calm, clear mind, leading to self-awareness or ultimate "bliss".

 I used these books for reference, and recommend all of them: